acbsp/bonafide.guru/en/contents.rst

-because *It’s a very important matter.* Prasadam in this temple is so delicious not just because it was cooked with so much of love and devotion but also because it was offered to God in accordance with all the rules described in Srila Prabhupadas books, such as: devotee offers it with love and devotion chanting pranama to Srila Prabhupada and the whole parampara up to the Lord Krishna.
+because *It’s a very important matter.* Prasadam in this temple is so delicious not just because it was cooked with so much of love and devotion but also because it was offered to God in accordance with all the rules described in |SP| books, such as: devotee offers it with love and devotion chanting pranama to |SP| and the whole parampara up to the Lord Krishna.
 This kind of prasadam offered in correct way, with love and devotion is accepted by Lord Krishna with delight.
 Krishna says that he partakes prasad with the mouths of his